petershin/liferay-learn/docs/commerce/latest/en/developer-guide/managing-inventory/implementing-a-custom-low-stock-activity.md

 public void execute(CPInstance cpInstance) throws PortalException;
 ```

-This method will be where the business logic is implemented for the custom activity.
+This method is where you implement the business logic for the custom activity.

 ```java
 public String getKey();
 ```

 This provides a unique identifier for the low stock activity in the low stock activity registry.
-The key can be used to fetch the low stock activity from the registry.
+You can use the key to fetch the low stock activity from the registry.

 ```java
 public String getLabel(Locale locale);